 A paraphrase of the song “Rag Doll” by Aerosmith.
 The actual lyrics: “Rag doll, livin’ in a movie/Hot tramp, Daddy’s little cutie.”

+[Australian accent.]
 The dingoes took my baby!

 A reference to the infamous Lindy Chamberlain murder case.
-Chamberlain was convicted in 1982 of having murdered her infant daughter Azaria while on a camping trip in Australia with her husband Michael and their children; her husband was convicted as an accessory.
+Chamberlain (now Chamberlain-Creighton) was convicted in 1982 of having murdered her infant daughter Azaria while on a camping trip in Australia with her husband Michael and their children; her husband was convicted as an accessory.
 The convictions were later thrown out.
 Chamberlain claimed at the time that her daughter had been stolen by a dingo, a kind of wild dog; the government of Australia accused her of instead having cut her baby’s throat in the family car, despite a preponderance of evidence that the murder could not have taken place in that way.
 The phrase “The dingoes got my baby!” entered popular culture after the movie A Cry in the Dark, starring Meryl Streep as Chamberlain, was released in 1988.

 If you prick Eegah, do he not bleed?

-A paraphrase of a line from the William Shakespeare play The Merchant of Venice.
+Riffing on a line from the William Shakespeare play The Merchant of Venice.
 The line is spoken by Shylock, a Jewish moneylender, about the essential humanity of Jews: “If you prick us, do we not bleed? if you tickle us, do we not laugh? if you poison us, do we not die? and if you wrong us, shall we not revenge?”